In Change Of Tactics, Protesters Use Light To Show Support For Navalny

 Navalnaya flew to Germany on February 10.
 Although no explanation was given for her departure, Navalnaya had recently been detained for taking part in unsanctioned rallies in support of her husband.

-In the Urals city of Kazan, police arrested nine people after an approved rally against political repression, according to the independent monitoring group OVD-Info.
+In the Urals city of Kazan, the capital of the Republic of Tatarstan, police detained nine people after an approved rally against political repression that was organized by the opposition parties Yabloko and PARNAS, as well as the Left Front movement, according to the independent monitoring group OVD-Info.

+Six of the activists were later released while the other three were charged with violating the law on rallies.
+They are accused of using a slogan that was not on the stated agenda of the demonstration.

+More than 500 people participated in the rally, which was authorized for only 200 people.

 The candle-lit protest across Russia is designed to make it difficult for the police to take action, but the Kremlin has signaled its contempt for the event.